 The Long-term View of the Markets

 Of course, this recovery league table we have here has to be considered within the bigger picture.
 For example :

 - How far did the indexes drop during the crash?

 - How much of that loss have they recovered?

 - How much more volatile is one stock market index versus another.

-- Volatility – the emerging markets might be performing well, but in the bad times the down-side (potential loss) is also very punishing
+- Volatility – the emerging markets might be performing well, but in bad times, the down-side (potential loss) is also very punishing.

 - Market Accessibility – can you get high-quality Technical Analysis software that provides the right detail and fundamentals to enable you to trade the Chinese or Indian markets?